Bengaluru FC's Carles Cuadrat: We have great players who we trust | Goal.com

 After Miku's departure, struggles in front of goal continued for Bengaluru FC as both Deshorn Brown and latest acquisition Nilli Perdomo - signed to replace Manuel Onwu who is sent on-loan to Odisha FC - failed to bury the opportunities that the team created.

 "Miku is part of the past.
-We have tried different combinations and they have all created chances.
+We have tried different combinations and all have produced chances.
 Another day, we could have scored.
 We had Manuel (Onwu) but he could not score.
 It happens to forwards and it is no secret.
 I'm happy with the work of the guys and the chances they created to score the second goal.
 It was a game where scoring the second could have changed it," Cuadrat admitted.

-Having assisted Hyderabad head coach Albert Roca in the past, the Bengaluru gaffer acknowledged the tactical game metted out by Hyderabad interim Javier Gurri Lopez while insisting that the penalty was wrongly awarded.
+Having assisted Hyderabad head coach Albert Roca in the past, the Bengaluru gaffer acknowledged the tactical game meted out by Hyderabad interim coach Javier Gurri Lopez and insisted that the penalty was wrongly awarded.

-Cuadrat was also livid at the referee flashing the yellow card to Nishu instead of Suresh after the latter was deemed to have brought down Marcelinho in the box, although Gurpreet Singh Sandhu blocked Marko Stankovic from the resultant penalty and Liston Colaco late in the game.
+Cuadrat was also livid at the referee flashing the yellow card to Nishu instead of Suresh after the latter was deemed to have brought down Marcelinho in the box.

-"They (Hyderabad) have changed some things with the way they play and they have a lot of quality.
+"They (Hyderabad) changed some things with the way they play and they have a lot of quality.
 You know that when you arrive 1-0 towards the end of the game, you are in trouble.
 We tried the second goal but it didn't happen.
-We got a cleansheet because Gurpreet saved the penalty and (in) the last action of the game," Cuadrat signed out.
+We got a clean sheet because Gurpreet saved the penalty and (in) the last action of the game," Cuadrat signed out.